ahmedmustahid/ModernCppCodes/CS106L/l3_Streams2/materials.md

 **Solution:**
     1. Read input string so that it can read whitespaces (except newline) between strings too.
 We need `getline(cin, my_string)`
     2. Read input integer using our implementation og `getInteger(const string& prompt)` which allows `istringstream iss` unless `iss >> my_integer` produces a Good bit and the next `iss >> trash` (where `trash` is `char` after `my_integer`), produces a Fail bit.

+                What is your name? yang avery
+                What is your age?
+20
+                after calling iss
+                G---
+                inside valid integer logic
+                -FE-
+                name yang avery age 20
+                try again?